Binghamton-University-Table-Tennis/documents/New_E-Board_Guide.md

 # New E-Board Guide

+Congrats on becoming an E-Board member for the Binghamton University Table Tennis Club!
+This guide is meant to provide you with tips for running the club.

 ## Tabling Events and Promoting the Club
 - Reserve a spot at the fall semester club fair.
 A lot of new students are looking for clubs to join and it is a good time to show our presence on campus.
 You may have to come to campus a few days earlier.
 - Another tabling opportunity is the open house for admitted students.
 This takes place in the spring semester.